Julia as a universal platform for statistical software development: Tips on using the jl command

 Still, {\tt jl}'s REPL simulation is incomplete.
 Typing {\tt ?} and {\tt ]} alone have no effect.
 Plots do not automatically appear, which is why the examples in \cref{sec:plotting} explicitly call {\tt display()}.

 And the processing required for the simulation, along with the special handling of Stata locals, adds time to the execution of each Julia line from Stata.
 The extra 0.02 seconds or so is not noticeable in an interactive session.
 But it can add up in a program that calls {\tt jl:} many times.
-The {\tt \_jl:} variant of the prefix command bypasses all of this REPL simulation.
+The {\tt \_jl:} variant of the prefix command saves time by bypassing all of this REPL simulation.